Skip to main content

 • Advanced machine learning

-• Decision making support: quantitative methods (6 credits)
+• Decision support: quantitative methods (6 credits)

-• Quantitative tools in economics
+• Quantitative tools for economic analysis

-• Topics in contemporary economics (9 credits)
+• Contemporary economics (9 credits)

-• Transitions and economic policies
+• Economic transitions and policies

 • Big data and economics

-• Elective EU: choose 1 out of 4 4 (3 credits)
+• 1 elective from 4 (3 credits)

 • Development economics (3 credits)